Testadura-Mark/SoluxGround/README.md

 - Practical helpers for deployment and file management
 - A consistent template system for building new scripts

-SoluxGround is built on decades of practical scripting experience, with the simple mission of making Bash *civilized*.
+SolidgroundUX is built on decades of practical scripting experience, with the simple mission of making Bash *civilized*.

 ---